CMMC 2.0 Overview

 Timeline and Enforcement

 The CMMC program is now officially active.
 The 32 CFR Part 170 final rule took effect in December 2024, and CMMC requirements are being phased into DoD contracts through the 48 CFR DFARS rulemaking process.
-Assessments are conducted by the CMMC Accreditation Body (the Cyber AB) ecosystem through authorized C3PAOs.

 This is no longer a future requirement.
 Contractors who haven’t started preparation are already behind.